-11 Houseplants That Are Dangerous For Your Dog
+11 Houseplants That Are Poisonous For Dogs

 If you have a green thumb and enjoy having some plants around the house, it can really help to make your house a home.
 At the same time, however, you need to be cautious because some species of houseplants could harm or even kill your pets if they are eaten.

 The following list of 11 plants may contain toxic substances that could be poisonous to your pet.
 It is important to understand that these plants may be known by different names so you should become familiar with them.
 You should also have a first-aid kit on hand in case problems occur.

 There are many plants that fall within the Lilly family but some can be toxic if consumed by dogs or cats.
 The Peace Lily, also known as the Mauna Loa could harm dogs and cats but Easter Lilies and the Stargazer are only harmful to cats.
 Those two lilies could be fatal to cats if treatment is not given because it affects the kidneys and the appetite.
 If your dog or cat consumes a Peace Lily, they may have problems with vomiting or swallowing.

 You will often find the aloe vera plant in many homes because it is helpful to human skin.
 When your pet eats it, however, it could affect their digestive system.